locnho/chem-feeder-mqtt/README.md

  * Using a camera to capture the pH controller screen
  * Extract the pH value from the LCD 7 segment display
  * Make a connection to the MQTT service to publish the pH value
+ * Report pH controller alarm to MQTT service
+ * Report Acid tank level to MQTT service

 This work makes use of https://github.com/ved-sharma/Digits_recognition_OpenCV_Python and https://pyimagesearch.com/2018/09/17/opencv-ocr-and-text-recognition-with-tesseract.